iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 #permalink: /test/sso
 #toc: true
 date:   2020-12-12 06:01:35 +0300
 excerpt: "Have you ever wondered how SSO work under the hood?
-After being battered by various complex SSO/LDAP integration issues, I decided to make it personal..."
+I was battered by various complex SSO/LDAP integration issues, I decided to make it personal..."
 ---
 Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
 After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this 'one ~~ring~~ credential to rule them all' authentication method.